Background

 Now we can calculate the box dimension of our point cloud with the

 function.
-We need to specify the location of
+We need to specify the location

-lowercutoff
+set the lowercutoff

-parameter to 0.01 m, which is also the default.
+parameter to 0.01 m, which is also the

-(slope).
+dimension (slope).

 # Box Dimension Summary